AyaanHabib/Final-Single-Cycle-Processor_Ayaan-Niazi_Tooba-Zehra_Ayub-Ansari/README.md

 ## Architecture & Datapath
 The datapath follows a standard textbook single-cycle design:
 1. **Instruction Fetch:** The Program Counter (PC) fetches an instruction from memory.
 2. **Decode:** The control unit decodes the opcode and sets all necessary signals.
 3. **Execute:** The register file and ALU perform the computation.
+4. **Memory Access:** Load instructions read from data memory; store instructions write to it.
-4.  **Write-Back:** The result is written back to the register file or stored in memory.
+5. **Write-Back:** The result is written back to the register file.

 ## Memory-Mapped I/O (MMIO)
 We utilize memory-mapped I/O to interact with the FPGA's peripherals.
 A standard store instruction to these specific addresses writes to the peripheral instead of data memory: